Authors: Dinusha Mendis and Pınar Oruç

 When the criteria for a diligent search have been satisfied, the IPO will issue a non-exclusive licence, authorising the use of the orphan work(s), but only within the UK.
 The licence will take effect as if granted by the missing owner, and last for a period of up to 7 years.
 The IPO will only grant non-exclusive licences in order to avoid a monopoly on any particular use of an orphan work by any one individual or organisation.
 It will also be a requirement of the licence to acknowledge the missing copyright owner.

 3. Payment of the licence fee and the period for which it should be held by the licensing body

 The non-exclusive licence to use an orphan work(s) will be granted by the IPO subject to the payment of a reasonable licence fee.
 The IPO stipulates that the application fee will be £20 for one work, scaling up per work to the maximum of £80 for 30 works.

-The nature of the licence fee will take into account the type of work being licensed (literary, artistic, musical works, and so on) and the level of fee paid for the similar use of a similar non-orphan work as well as the type of use (whether the use is commercial or non-commercial).
-In case a ‘missing’ copyright owner re-appears requesting that the sums owed to him/her be paid, the IPO will retain the licence fee for 8 years from the grant of licence.
-After the 8 years, the IPO plan to use unclaimed fees to fund the set-up and administration of the licensing scheme itself, while any excess may be used to fund social, cultural and educational projects.
+The nature of the licence fee will take into account the type of work being licensed (literary, artistic, musical works, and so on) and the level of fee paid for the similar use of a non-orphan work as well as the type of use (whether the use is commercial or non-commercial).
+The IPO will retain the licence fee for 8 years from granting it, in case a ‘missing’ copyright owner re-appears requesting that the remuneration owed to him/her be paid, After the 8 years, the IPO may use the unclaimed fees to fund the set-up and administration of the licensing scheme itself, while any excess may be used to fund social, cultural and educational projects.